Logarithmic Riemann-Hilbert correspondences for rigid varieties: Introduction

 \subsection{Notation and conventions}

-Throughout the paper, unless otherwise specified, $k$ denotes a nonarchimedean local field \Pth{\ie, a field complete with respect to the topology induced by a nonarchimedean multiplicative norm $|\cdot|: k \to \bR_{\geq 0}$} with residue field $\kappa$ of characteristic $p > 0$, and $\cO_k$ denotes the ring of integers in $k$.
-We fix an open valuation ring $k^+ \subset \cO_k$.
-Sometimes, we choose a \emph{pseudo-uniformizer} \Pth{\ie, a topological nilpotent unit} $\varpi$ of $k$ that is contained in $k^+$.
+Unless otherwise specified, we always denote by $k$ a nonarchimedean local field \Pth{\ie, a field complete with respect to a nontrivial nonarchimedean multiplicative norm $|\cdot|: k \to \bR_{\geq 0}$} with residue field $\kappa$ of characteristic $p > 0$, and $\cO_k$ denotes the ring of integers in $k$.
+We also denote by $k^+ \subset \cO_k$ an open valuation ring, whose choice depends on the context.
+Sometimes, we choose a \emph{pseudo-uniformizer} \Pth{\ie, a topological nilpotent unit} $\varpi$ of $k$ contained in $k^+$.

 By a \emph{locally noetherian adic space} over $k$, we mean an adic space $X$ over $\Spa(k, k^+)$ that admits an open covering by affinoids $U_i = \Spa(A_i, A_i^+)$ where each $A_i$ is strongly noetherian.
 A \emph{noetherian adic space} over $k$ is a qcqs locally noetherian adic space over $k$.
 If $X$ is locally noetherian, we denote by $X_\an$ its analytic site, by $X_\et$ its associated \'etale site, and by $\lambda: X_\et \to X_\an$ the natural projection of sites.
-We will always regard rigid analytic varieties as adic spaces topologically of finite type over $\Spa(k, \cO_k)$ \Ref{as in \cite{Huber:1996-ERA}}.
+We shall regard rigid analytic varieties as adic spaces topologically of finite type over $\Spa(k, \cO_k)$ \Pth{as in \cite{Huber:1996-ERA}}, in which case we will work with $k^+ = \cO_k$.